haclark30/haclark30.github.io/index.md

 **University of Wisconsin - Madison**
 Bachelor of Science in Computer Science
 *Returned in 2018, expected to graduate in December 2020*
-Coursework thus far has included object oriented programming, data structures, compilers, and algorithm design.
+Coursework thus far has included object oriented programming, data structures, compilers, algorithm design, operating systems, and mobile systems.

 **University of Wisconsin - Madison**
 Bachelor of Science in Computer Science